By Bryony Sumner

 When we were packing up our house to set off on our camping adventure around Australia one of the things that shocked me the most was how many toys we owned!
 Our boys were only aged 1 and 2 at the time – so in just 2 short years we had gathered enough playthings to start a sub-branch of Toys-R-Us!
 And the ironic thing was that the boys were always at their happiest when playing in the garden, finding the longest stick, or pulling all the dishes out of the drawers for a pretend picnic.

 I’m sure that we’re not unique in this – children thrive when using their imagination for play and it has been proven that the benefits of being outdoors go way beyond simply the goodness of fresh air.
-Playing in nature has shown benefits in all stages of childhood – from physical to social, emotional and cognitive development – and getting back out into the open was one of the top reasons for us deciding to hit the road.
+Playing in nature and using nature play ideas has shown benefits in all stages of childhood – from physical to social, emotional and cognitive development – and getting back out into the open was one of the top reasons for us deciding to hit the road.

 As a family of four living full time in our bus and travelling Australia, storage is a big issue for us.
 We sometimes struggle to squeeze in the bare essentials – so when it comes to packing toys we have to be very selective.
 With this in mind we decided to pack as few as possible – we’ve got some Lego, cars and games for rainy days – but on a whole we depend on Mother Nature to provide our playthings.
 Here are some ideas that we use regularly that are great for camping and outdoor holidays – no extra packing required and the kids love them!